esyede/rakit/packages/docs/data/validation.md

 'username' => 'not_regex:/[^a-zA-Z0-9]/',  // Must not contain special characters
 ```

-When you use the `'match'` rule in a complex way, it is highly recommended to use
+Use the array syntax for anything but the simplest pattern, so a `|` inside the regex
-array syntax to avoid errors in the regex:
+is not read as a rule separator:

 ```php
 $rules = [